 However, there are shorter ways to navigate this route.
 The Cubacan Travel Agency in Viñales can arrange a Transtur bus ($37CUC) for the same price that takes 8 hours.

 For those that want to just get there faster, you can horse a taxi collectivo from casa to casa for around $80CUC and it takes 5 hours.

 Once you arrive in Trinidad, prepare for a lot of walking.
 The town isn’t particularly big but it is hilly and the cobblestone streets alone give you a good workout.

 After resting from your long travel day, spend your first day wandering the streets and visiting the main sites of central Trinidad.

 There are many museums and a variety of lookout points to capture great photos from.
 In the evening, be sure to head out for the golden hour and capture the colored houses as the sun goes down.

 On your second day, hop on the train or hire a taxi to visit the Valle de Ingenios.
 This area used to be the main sugar cane production place for Cuba.

-You can visit a couple old plantations, ruins of an old slave ran production farm and a beautiful plantation owners restored mansion.
+You can visit a couple of old plantations, ruins of an old slave ran production farm and beautiful plantation owners restored mansion.